direct2harsh/django-openid/README.txt

 Caution: Work in Progress

+Setup the virtual environment and deep dive into the project.

 It's not ready yet!
 However, you are welcome to dive in to the code or take a look at the in-progress documentation in django_openid/docs (which can be built using Sphinx).